RaymondWKWong/FundingRateArb_Dashboard/README.md

 streamlit run funding_rate_dashboard.py
 ```

-## Deployment

-This dashboard is optimized for deployment on Streamlit Community Cloud.

 ## How It Works

 The dashboard fetches real-time funding rates from multiple exchanges and calculates arbitrage opportunities by: